-Women tend to have to resolve their issues before they can move on and it may be that, which impacts their health.
+Women tend to have to resolve their issues before they can move on and it may be that which impacts their health.
 If emotions have an impact on our health in general, it stands to reason that putting ourselves under constant stress will alter more than just our immune system.
-I believe these findings are true.